enarx-archive/enarx.github.io/docs/WebAssembly/Grain.md

     Open your preferred text editor and make a file with .gr extension.
 Grain recommends VS Code to work with .gr files.
 Installation of grain extension for VS code is highly recommended.

-    The fibonacci code in grain is as follows :
+    The Fibonacci code in Grain is as follows :

     ```